valters-tomsons/DayZLauncher-UnixPatcher/README.md

 ## Usage:

-1. Download or build the patcher
+1. Download and extract the latest release

-2. Launch `DayZLauncher.UnixPatcher` with full DayZ installation path as argument

-(eg. `./DayZLauncher.UnixPatcher "/primary/SteamLibrary/steamapps/common/DayZ/"`)
+2. Run `bin/DayZLauncher.UnixPatcher` in terminal and follow the instructions
 3. If you see a success message, boot up DayZ and enjoy!

-! **Patch may need to be re-applied after game updates.**
+! **Patch will need to be re-applied after game updates.**

 ![image](https://user-images.githubusercontent.com/4209639/233074283-b42db574-c6cd-42a8-8371-0a632b6c349d.png)